alextes90/nodejs2023Q2-service/README.md

 npm run test:auth
 ```

-## TO SEE LOGING GO TO dist/src/logger/logginFile
+## TO SEE LOGING GO TO dist/src/logger/logginFile!!!

+## 'unhandledRejection' and 'uncaughtException' in main.ts

 ## REST API documentation (swagger)